jzhao0802/palab/functions/univariate_stats.md

 * Produce `output`univar_stats_problems.csv to highlight any obvious data issues.
 If the univariate stats of a variable meets any of the following criteria, then it should be in the output:
   * Variable is 100% missing
   * Variable has only 1 unique value
+  * Maximum value of the variable is more than 3 standard deviations away from the mean
+  * Minimum value of the varaible is more than 3 standard deviations away from the mean

   The table should have the following columns:
   * _Variable_: Name of variable